 - The potential drawbacks of implementing a four-day week

-So, what's the case for a four-day week?
+So, what's the case for a four-day working week?

 There is an argument to be made that modern technology has significantly sped up the way we work, and that the five-day week is no longer necessary.